What is a rheumatic disease?

 - Necrotising granulomatous vasculitis.

-RA-nonspecific skin signs
+Rheumatoid arthritis-nonspecific skin signs

-Other skin signs arising in rheumatoid arthritis include;
+Other skin signs arising in rheumatoid arthritis include:

-- Cutaneous trophy
+- Cutaneous atrophy

 - Palmar erythema